top of page

 Why Conscious Apparel Created the “More Than One” Jersey

+Fashion can be empty — or it can be powerful.
+We choose powerful.
 Our new jersey is designed to spark conversation, honor the victims, and challenge the silence that has surrounded these massacres for decades.
 It’s not about guilt.
 It’s about awareness, truth, and legacy.

 Every stitch is a reminder that:

-• Black communities-built prosperity even in the face of terror.
+• Black communities built prosperity even in the face of terror.

 • Those communities were repeatedly targeted and destroyed.